OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ### Deep Learning and AI
 ![Where](./img/01fig01.jpg)

-And even AI (Artificial Intelligence) itself is prt of the even bigger picture called Data Science.
+And even AI (Artificial Intelligence) itself is part of the even bigger picture called Data Science.

 ![Data Science](./img/DataScience.png)